maraf/SharpKit.MsTest/README.md

-# SharpKit.MsTest

-This is [SharpKit](http://www.sharpkit.net) support and web UI for running unit tests defined by the MsTest framework.
+This is [SharpKit](http://sharpkit.net) support and web UI for running unit tests defined by the MsTest framework.